You were an outstanding sales rep -- and now, as a sales manager, you're eager to cultivate the same performance from your team members.

 Yes, the data and formulas fly fast and furious.
 But thanks to the easy-to-read, engaging style, you won't have any trouble finishing this one.

-5) Nuts and Bolts of Sales Management: How to Build a High-Velocity Sales Organization by John Treace
+5. Nuts and Bolts of Sales Management: How to Build a High-Velocity Sales Organization

 Got the mission for your team down?
 Good, because this book is all about turning that vision into reality.
 Treace spends a handful of pages discussing the cultural foundation of your sales team, but he dedicates 90% of the book to what you should do in the trenches.

 You'll learn what to do when your salespeople miss their targets, how to present to your manager and other important stakeholders, how to create accurate sales forecasts, how to manage the expense budget, how to design a compensation plan, and more.

 It's practical and accessible -- and likely to be one of those books you regularly turn to for guidance or ideas.

 6. Coaching Salespeople into Sales Champions: A Tactical Playbook for Managers and Executives